 5. Nick Chubb, Cleveland Browns

 Some may say Chubb is too high here.
 I don’t think so.
-This is a guy, who while missing four games, still scored 12 times, rushed for 5.6 yards per carry and averaged 101.4 scrimmage yards per game.
+This is a guy, who while missing four games, still scored 12 times.
+This stud also rushed for 5.6 yards per tote and averaged 101.4 scrimmage yards per game.

 6. Saquon Barkley, New York Giants

 We hope Barkley returns to his roots in 2021.
 He’s the focal point of the Giants offense and should continue to be active as both a high-powered rusher and receiver in 2021.
 Daniel Jones looked lost without him last year.